Particular/docs.particular.net/samples/performance-counters/sample.md

 ## Send Messages

-You can now send any number of messages and watch the effect on the specific Performance Counters.
+Send any number of messages and watch the effect on the specific Performance Counters.

 The sending code is in `Program.cs` is set to send 10 messages at a time.